Get alerts of updates about «Vaccine against measles, mumps and rubella (MMR vaccine)»

 Mumps is a viral infection that causes fever and swelling in the salivary gland in front of the ear.
 The most common complication is mumps meningitis, which usually passes without permanent damage.
 A more serious complication is permanent deafness.
 If boys contract mumps after puberty, the virus can attack the testicles and lead to reduced fertility, but probably not sterility.

 Rubella (also known as German measles) is a mild disease that causes fever and rash in both children and adults.
 If a pregnant woman contracts rubella, the disease can lead to serious injury to the unborn baby.
-The risk for deformities is over 80 per cent for disease within the first trimester of the pregnancy.
+The risk for deformities is up to 80 per cent for disease within the first trimester of the pregnancy.
 The most common route of infection for pregnant women is contact with children who have the disease.
 In some outbreaks, unvaccinated men have been the source of infection.
 Therefore, it is important that all children are vaccinated.

 Common side effects

 Brief pain, redness and swelling at the injection site occur.
 One to two weeks after vaccination, some children will get slight symptoms of the diseases vaccinated against, but this occurs in fewer than 1 in 20.
 The most common symptoms are fever and rash.
 Infection with a vaccine virus is not contagious.
 The complications that occur after the diseases rarely or never occur after vaccination.

 In 1997, a hypothesis alleged that MMR vaccine could be a cause of autism.
 A number of major studies have since been performed which all indicate strongly that MMR vaccine does not cause autism or any other form of brain damage.